Located near Plaka, Klima is one of the most picturesque places to see in Milos.

-Plaka is the capital of Milos island and was constructed in 1800.
-It is a picturesque village with typical Cycladic architecture.
+Plaka is the beautiful capital of Milos.
+It is a picturesque village with typical Cycladic architecture, constructed in 1800.

-Strolling through its narrow paved alleys between little whitewashed houses with blue tinted window shutters, you will find many lovely spots including traditional restaurants and taverns, cafes, bars, and shops.
+Strolling through its narrow paved alleys between little whitewashed houses with blue-tinted window shutters, you will encounter several lovely spots, including traditional restaurants and taverns, cafes, bars, and shops.

 There are numerous flowers and plants that flourish on every corner in ceramic pots or tiny gardens and add a touch of color to the white and blue landscape.

-While you’re in Plaka, don’t forget to visit the Sand Museum and the Archeological Museum where there is a replica of one of the world’s most famous statues, Venus de Milo, which was discovered in Klima and is now exhibited at the Louvre museum in Paris.
+While you’re in Plaka, don’t forget to visit the Sand Museum and the Archaeological Museum where there is a replica of one of the world’s most famous statues in the world, Venus de Milo.
+The sculpture was discovered in Klima and is now exhibited at the Louvre Museum in Paris.

-Milos is surrounded by crystal clear turquoise waters and has some of the best beaches in the entire country of Greece.
+Milos is surrounded by crystal clear turquoise waters and has some of the best beaches in Greece.

-We have selected 6 out of the 40+ beaches on the island to help you decide:
+We have selected 6 out of the 40+ beaches on the island to help you get a sense of them:

 • Papafragas is one of the island’s most unique locations.
 It resembles a natural pool that is enclosed by huge imposing rocks.
 A cave will lead you to the small sandy beach where you can swim in between the rocks.
 Forming a natural arch, a hole in the rocks creates a narrow passage that connects the waters of Papafragas with the rest of the sea.